Showcase

 Example: Find subreddits

-identifies all subreddits that contain the keyword news either in their name or in their attributes.
+Similar to the example from the seminar, the function find_subreddits identifies all subreddits that contain the keyword news either in their name or in their attributes.

 library(tidyverse)